Top Questions to Ask Before Hiring a Mesothelioma Lawyer

 What is an asbestos trust fund?

-Many asbestos-industry companies sought bankruptcy protection when victims began filing lawsuits against them.
-In exchange for bankruptcy protection, the government required these companies to set up trust funds to compensate present and future victims of asbestos exposure.
+Many asbestos industry companies sought bankruptcy protection when faced with lawsuits against them.
+In exchange for bankruptcy protection, the government required these companies to set up trust funds to compensate present and future asbestos exposure claims.

 These trust funds are also known as asbestos bankruptcy trusts.
 A mesothelioma lawyer can help you determine whether you can file a claim with an asbestos trust fund.